-Our independent analysis of the issues will be presented in the EA.
-The EA will be available in the public record through the Commission's eLibrary.
-Depending on the comments received during scoping, we may also publish and distribute the EA to the public for an allotted comment period.
-We will consider all comments on the EA before Start Printed Page 53183we make our recommendations to the Commission.
-To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section of this notice.
+The EA will present our independent analysis of the issues.
+The EA will be available in the public record through eLibrary.
+Depending on the comments received during the scoping process, we may also publish and distribute the EA to the public for an allotted comment period.
+We will consider all comments on the EA before making our recommendations to the Commission.
+To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section below.

 Consultations Under Section 106 of the National Historic Preservation Act

-For your convenience, there are three methods you can use to submit your comments to the Commission.
-In all instances, please reference the project docket number (PF14-12-000) with your submission.
-The Commission encourages electronic filing of comments and has expert staff available to assist you at (202) 502-8258 or email@example.com.
+For your convenience, there are three methods which you can use to submit your comments to the Commission.
+In all instances please reference the project docket number (CP14-493-000) with your submission.
+The Commission encourages electronic filing of comments and has expert staff available to assist you at (202) 502-8258 or firstname.lastname@example.org.

 (3) You can file a paper copy of your comments by mailing them to the following address: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street NE., Room 1A, Washington, DC 20426.

 The environmental mailing list includes federal, state, and local government representatives and agencies; elected officials; environmental and public interest groups; Native American Tribes; other interested parties; and local libraries and newspapers.
 This list also includes all affected landowners (as defined in the Commission's regulations) who are potential right-of-way grantors, whose property may be used temporarily for project purposes, or who own homes within certain distances of aboveground facilities, and anyone who submits comments on the project.
 We will update the environmental mailing list as the analysis proceeds to ensure that we send the information related to this environmental review to all individuals, organizations, and government entities interested in and/or potentially affected by the proposed project.